Namchee/windgraph/README.md

 `font-serif` | Serif fonts to be used.
 Defaults to Tailwind's default.
 Must be used with `font-serif` class.
 `font-mono` | Monospaced fonts to be used.
 Defaults to Tailwind's default.
 Automatically used on code blocks.
 `format` | Image format.
 Allowed values are `jpeg` and `png`.
 By default, `jpeg` is compressed to 80% quality.
 Defaults to `jpeg`
 `compress` | Boolean value that represents if the image should be compressed or not.
 This parameter allows for finer compression compared to the default `jpeg` compression.
 Default to `false`
+`template` | Template name

 ## Showcase